-The lead teachers may administer routine, scheduled medication or treatment to the child with a chronic medical condition in accordance with written parental consent and physician's authorization.
+The lead teachers may administer routine, scheduled medication or treatment to the child with a chronic medical condition in accordance with written parent/guardian consent and physician's authorization.

-Notwithstanding the provisions of 606 CMR 7.11(1)(b)2, above, the teacher must have successfully completed training, given by the child's physician, or the center's healthcare consultant, that specifically addresses the child's medical condition, medication, and other treatment needs.
+Notwithstanding the provisions of 606 CMR 7.11(1)(b)2, above, the teacher must have completed training, given by the child's physician, or the center's healthcare consultant, that specifically addresses the child's medical condition, medication, and other treatment needs.

-In addition to the requirements for the routine, scheduled administration of medication or treatment set forth in section (3)(a), above, any unanticipated administration of medication or unanticipated treatment for a non-life-threatening condition requires that the lead teachers must make a reasonable attempt to contact the parent(s) prior to administering such unanticipated medication or beginning such unanticipated treatment, or if the parent(s) cannot be reached in advance, as soon as possible after such medication or treatment is given.
+In addition to the requirements for the routine, scheduled administration of medication or treatment outlined in section (3)(a), above, any unanticipated administration of medication or unanticipated treatment for a non-life-threatening condition requires that the lead teachers must make a reasonable attempt to contact the parents/guardian(s) before administering such unanticipated medication or beginning such unanticipated treatment, or if the parents/guardian(s) cannot be reached in advance, as soon as possible after such medication or treatment is given.